wh0cares1/wh0cares1.github.io/_posts/2024-09-24-javascript.md

 - Objects that survived two GC runs.
 - Less likely to be moved around.

-### Garbage Collection
+**Garbage Collection**

 The memory heap is the location where objects and data are dynamically allocated during execution.
 Garbage collection techniques are used in JavaScript engines to discover and reclaim memory used by no longer required objects.
 The garbage collector also runs every time a JavaScript file is executed, so it has probably been run more than any other component in v8.
 On top of that, it introduces a great deal of uncertainty in the heap layout.
 Every time the garbage collector runs, it moves objects around and changes the heap layout completely, and it’s difficult to predict when it is going to run.
 There’s also [concurrent garbage collection](https://v8.dev/blog/concurrent-marking), which adds even more uncertainty to the mix.

-V8 Heap is split into different regions called generations garbage collection
+V8 Heap is split into different regions called generations garbage collection :
 - Young generation using semi-spaces and **Copying Collection** with parallel Scavenger (marks, copies and updates pointers at the same time)
 - Old generation using **[Mark-Sweep](https://wingolog.org/archives/2023/12/08/v8s-mark-sweep-nursery)/Mark-Sweep-Compact** with incremental marking (tri-color marking and write barriers)

-Readmore :
+Readmore about GC:
 - [Garbage Collection: V8’s Orinoco](https://medium.com/@nikolay.veretelnik/garbage-collection-v8s-orinoco-452b70761f0c)
 - [Trash talk: the Orinoco garbage collector](https://v8.dev/blog/trash-talk)
 - [High-Performance Garbage Collection For C++](https://v8.dev/blog/high-performance-cpp-gc)